 Students study and practice a variety of table service techniques and procedures.
 Course coverage includes salesmanship of food and beverage, tableside service techniques, interpersonal communication and managing work flow between the dining room and kitchen.
-Course coverage also provides students with the principles and practices of the beverage operation and application of stewarding in a hotel or food service establishment.
-(1 lec hr., 3 lab hrs.)
+Course coverage also provides students with the principles and practices of the beverage operation and application of stewarding in a hotel or food service establishment. (variable hours)